alibaba/yalantinglibs/src/struct_pack/doc/struct_pack_type_system_EN.md

 1. Only add new fields and all new added fields must be of type `struct_pack::compatible<T,  version_number>`.
 The new compatible fields should have larger version number.
 2. Old fields must not be modified or deleted, even if it is type `struct_pack::compatible<T, version_number>`

-If compatibility is broken between versions, `struct_pack` will return an error_code safely.
-However, if you delete/modify the old `struct_pack::compatible<T, version_number>` fields, it will lead to undefined behaviors when serialize/deserialize between versions.
+If compatibility is broken between versions, in most cases, `struct_pack` will return an error_code safely.
+However, if you delete/modify the old `struct_pack::compatible<T, version_number>` fields, it will lead to undefined behaviors when serialize/deserialize between different versions.

 # Type information and type hash